locdeng/Machine-Learning-Project/README.md

 the provided image datasets with annotated labels.

 Task 2: Semi-Supervised Learning
-- To train the deep learning models to classify images into 10 labels, using both labeled and unlabeled images.
+- To train the deep learning models to classify images into 10 labels using labeled and unlabeled images.
-- To use the co-training method to learn two different CNN models simultaneously to utilize unlabeled image to boost the classification performance.
+- To use the co-training method to learn two different CNN models simultaneously to utilize unlabeled images to boost the classification performance.
 - Take two CNN models to perform co-training for semi-supervised learning.
-- Two models that are trained by labeled dataset takes in the unlabeled set and compare the results.
-The results of two models that match together (if they classify the same label) produce pseudo labels that can be utilized as training set.
+- Two models trained by labeled dataset take in the unlabeled set and compare the results.
+The results of two models that match together (if they classify the same label) produce pseudo labels that can be utilized as training sets.